neekhilsingh/doc-scanner-ocr/README.md

 **Author:** Neekhil Kumar Singh
 **Registration No.:** 24BAI10907

-This is a Python-based document scanner and OCR project built using OpenCV and Tesseract.
+A Python-based document scanner and OCR project built using OpenCV and Tesseract.

-The project takes a photo of a document, detects the document area, corrects the perspective, improves the image, and extracts the text from it using OCR.
+The project takes a photo of a document, detects the document area, corrects its perspective, enhances the image, and extracts text from it using OCR.

-The main purpose of this project was to understand how a basic document scanner works using computer vision techniques.
+The main purpose of this project is to understand how a basic document scanner works using computer vision techniques.

 ---